cocos/cocos-docs/en/concepts/scene/light/lightType/index.md

 - [Spotlights](spot-light.md)
 - [Ambient Light](ambient.md)

-## Adding A Light
+## Adding Lights

-There are two ways to add a light.
+There are two ways to add lights:

 1. Click the **+** button in the top left corner of the **Hierarchy** panel, select **Light**, and then select the light type as needed to create a node with the corresponding type of **Light Component** to the scene.